-- Stereotyping, prejudice, and equality - Body confidence and self-esteem - How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - What constitutes sexual harassment and sexual violence and why they are always unacceptable - All staff working directly with children will read and understand their statutory responsibilities outlined in Part 1 and Annex B of the Department for Education's statutory safeguarding guidance Keeping Children Safe in Education 2022 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1007260/Keeping\children\safe\in\education\2022.pdf - That staff who do not work directly with children will read either Part 1 or Annex A, as determined by the DSL and the leadership, dependent on their roles, responsibilities and contact with children - All staff will provide a safe space for pupils who are LGBT to speak out and share their concerns - That staff will be aware of our systems which support safeguarding, including reading and understanding their professional responsibilities as outlined in Guidance for Safer Working Practice (2021), understanding the role of the designated safeguarding lead (DSL), reading and understanding the school behaviour policy and their safeguarding responses to children who go missing from education during the school day. - All staff understand the early help process and the offer in the school. - All staff will understand that a child's experiences, such as abuse, neglect, trauma and adverse childhood experiences, can impact on their mental health, behaviour & education - All staff are clear about the process for making referrals to local authority Children's Social Care (CSC) - Staff understand if there are concerns about a child's welfare, they will firstly speak to the DSL, DDSL or head teacher (in the absence of a DSL), to agree a course of action.
-In the absence of a DSL or head teacher being available, staff must not delay in directly contacting Children's social care or the police if they believe a is at immediate risk of significant harm - All staff know what to do if they identify a safeguarding issue, or a discloses to them that they are being abused or neglected - All staff should be aware of the fact that children can be at risk of harm inside and outside of their home, at school and online and should speak to the DSL if they have any concerns that children may be at risk of abuse or exploitation. - The fact that children who are (or who are perceived to be) lesbian, gay, bi, or trans (LGBT) can be targeted by other children - All staff will use school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems - All staff understand the signs and indicators of different types of abuse and neglect, as well as specific safeguarding issues as outlined in the policy - Staff will speak to the DSL if they have a concern about a child's mental health
+- Working directly with children will read and understand their statutory responsibilities outlined in Part 1 and Annex B of the Department for Education's statutory safeguarding guidance Keeping Children Safe in Education 2023 Keeping children safe in education 2023 (publishing.service.gov.uk) (staff who do not work directly with children will read either Part 1 or Annex A, as determined by the DSL and the leadership, dependent on their roles, responsibilities and contact with children) - Will provide a safe space for pupils who are LGBT to speak out and share their concerns - Will be aware of our systems which support safeguarding - Understand their professional responsibilities as outlined in the staff code of conduct - Understand the role of the designated safeguarding lead (DSL) - Read and understand the school behaviour policy, online safety policy which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring (see online safety policy) - Understand Jigsaw's safeguarding responses to children who are absent during the school day/ are missing from education - Understand the early help process and the offer in the school. - Understand that a child's experiences, such as abuse, neglect, trauma and adverse childhood experiences, can impact on their mental health, behaviour & education - Are clear about the process for making referrals to local authority Children's Social Care (CSC) - Understand if there are concerns about a child's welfare, they will firstly speak to the DSL, DDSL or head teacher (in the absence of a DSL), to agree a course of action.
+In the absence of a DSL or head teacher being available, staff must not delay in directly contacting Children's social care or the police if they believe a is at immediate risk of significant harm - Know what to do if they identify a safeguarding issue, or a discloses to them that they are being abused or neglected - Recognise the link between mental health, school attendance and children 'absent from education' and the impact on learning, progress, and educational attainment. - Know that children can be at risk of harm inside and outside of their home, at school and online and should speak to the DSL if they have any concerns that children may be at risk of abuse or exploitation. - Know that children who are (or who are perceived to be) lesbian, gay, bi, or trans (LGBT) can be targeted by other children - Use school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems

+- Understand the signs and indicators of different types of abuse and neglect, as well as specific safeguarding issues as outlined in the policy - Speak to the DSL if they have a concern about a child's mental health - Are aware and understand that children absent from education or/missing absconding/during the school day can also be a sign of a range of safeguarding concerns including sexual abuse, sexual exploitation/criminal exploitation.